 - Learning and applying clinical and physical assessment skills will also better prepare you to undertake an independent prescribing qualification later in your career.

-All the training places in this project will be recruited via Oriel - national recruitment.
-When added to Oriel, all the places will have the prefix HEEGP.
-They can also be found by filtering by number of placements (tick 2, 3 and 4 placements).
+All the training places in this programme will be recruited to via Oriel national recruitment.
+When added to Oriel all the places will have the prefix HEEGP.
+They and can also be found by filtering by number of placements (tick 2, 3 and 4 placements).

 You can also filter by the employer type; either hospital or community pharmacy (primary care) as well as region and location.